 Training, qualifications & experience

-I also have extensive experience of working with people who live with chronic health conditions (in particular, stroke, diabetes, cystic fibrosis and cancer), are facing life-changing diagnoses, coping with bereavement and loss, anxiety and depression, and those who are struggling with the meaning and direction of their lives.
+I also have extensive experience of working with people who live with chronic health conditions (in particular, stroke, diabetes, cystic fibrosis, cancer and gut and bowel conditions), are facing life-changing diagnoses, coping with bereavement and loss, anxiety and depression, and those who are struggling with the meaning and direction of their lives.

-I am a registered member of the British Association for Counselling and Psychotherapy and abide by their ethical framework.
+I am a registered member of the British Association for Counselling and Psychotherapy and the Society for Existential Analysis and abide by their ethical framework.
+I undertake regular clinical supervision and continuing professional development.

 Accredited register membership